JuergenFleiss/aTrain/README.md

 ## Roadmap and Upcoming Features

+Planned in the near future.
 - Batch Processing, allowing to have files queued for transcription
+- More distilled-whisper models for German and other languages
+- Stable Debian and MacOS installers

 ## How to build a standalone executable 📦